 How does this relate to mining?
-First, in mining, what is the man-made environment?
-It is the tools, the equipment, and the job/task designs that are given to the miners.
+In mining, the man-made environment encompasses the tools, equipment, and job/task designs on the mine site.

-Take something simple like a chair.
-Chairs are used in many places on a mine site (vehicles, offices, control rooms, meeting rooms, etc.), and for many different work related activities.
-But the lowly chair is the source of low back, mid-back, neck, shoulder, arm, and wrist pain, as well as fatigue, eyestrain and headaches.
+For example, consider a chair.
+Chairs are used in many places on a mine site (vehicles, offices, control rooms, meeting rooms, etc.) and for many work-related activities.
+Yet chairs can be the source of many problems: Low back, mid-back, neck, shoulder, arm, and wrist pain, as well as fatigue, eyestrain, and headaches.
 Some of the above can be serious enough to result in recordable injuries, and all affect the quality and quantity of a persons production.
 Like any other piece of equipment, it needs to be matched to the user and the task.
-Even the simple, cheap, conference room chairs have a purpose.
+Even the simple, "cheap", conference room chairs have a purpose.
 If they result in discomfort, people are distracted and the training or meeting time is of less value.
-Look at the back and neck posture in the photo.
-The operator is intently focused on a control panel, holding the body in tension trying to control a process.
-He wears glasses, and complains of eyestrain, neck pain, and low back pain.
-Hopefully, the complaints are no surprise to the reader.
-The mine is in the process of redoing these workstations.
-How much time and analysis has gone into the selection of chairs that match the task they are being used for, the persons using them, and their effect on the persons discomfort, fatigue, and performance as opposed to what chairs can be purchased at a good price.
+Note the back and neck posture in the photo.
+The operator is intently focused on a control panel, holding his body in tension as he tries to control a process.
+He wears glasses and complains of eyestrain, neck pain, and low back pain.
+These complaints are unsurprising.
+The mine operator ultimately re-configured these workstations.
+How much time and analysis went into the selection of chairs to match the task, the people using them, and the effect on those chairs (i.e. discomfort, fatigue, and reduced performance)?
+These are the key considerations that will impact overall productivity — far more than the cost savings of a few office chairs purchased at a "good" price.